Schedule your first service today and get 50% off!

 Spotting the warning signs of mice in country homes early can make all the difference.
 Start by checking for small droppings—often found along baseboards, in pantries, or under sinks.
 These are a sure sign of active mice.

 Alongside droppings, watch for gnawed food packaging, shredded paper or insulation (often used for nesting), and musty odors.
 Oily rub marks on walls, scratching sounds in ceilings or walls, and actual mouse sightings—especially at night—are also red flags.
-Keep a close eye on garages and barns too; chewed wiring or insulation out there can lead to serious safety concerns.
+Keep a close eye on garages and barns too; Chewed wiring or insulation can lead to serious safety concerns, including increased fire risk as outlined by the National Fire Protection Association.

 As we like to say, “In Southeast Idaho, we see mouse activity ramp up indoors starting in late September—don’t wait until winter snow to check for signs.” — DeWebb Pest Control Team